mennetorelli/Plumberz/README.md

 In this case, we tried to adapt this concept of time window to the client/server architecture described before, so that the server computes the occurrences of each word and deals with the time window at the same time.

+Also the code of server with timeout is contained in the [server.hs](code/server.hs) file.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}